Regions of the Thorax

-These regions are defined by bony landmarks, with the infraclavicular defined by the lower border of the clavicle, second rib and the lateral border of the manubrium of the sternum.
+- Infra-clavicular, which is defined by the lower border of the clavicle, second rib and the lateral border of the manubrium of the sternum.
 The apex of the lungs are housed in this region.

-The mammary region contains the breast, parts of the heart on the left side among other underlying structures.
+- Mammary, which contains the breast, parts of the heart on the left side among other underlying structures.
 It is defined by the third rib superiorly, lateral border of the lower part of the sternum, down to the level of the xiphisternal joint, medially, and by the sixth rib inferiorly.